Kuwait Job Interview Tips

 Get the names (in English) of those you will meet or/and speak to.
 Before the meeting, learn their full names and how to address them in person.
 Titles are important.
 Use professional, academic or political titles or Mr., Mrs., Miss with the last name when addressing someone.

 Talk clearly, slowly and with simple sentence structures, effectively demonstrating your knowledge of the industry and/or the company.
 Do not interrupt the interviewer and criticize former employers.

-When listening to a Kuwaiti talking in foreign language, it is very important to nod showing that you are listen and understand the speaker.
+When listening to a Kuwaiti talking in a foreign language, it is very important to nod showing that you are listening and understand the speaker.

 Prepare for all kinds of questions about yourself, your skills, qualifications, experience and hobbies, and answer them as fully as you can, avoiding yes and no answers.
 Especially prepare to answer questions about yourself:

 - What do you think is your greatest weakness?

 - Where do you see yourself five years from now?